webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

   All the views for this module will be generated in `<module-root>/Resources/Views/backend`
   - this is the first page of the module `index.blade.php`.

 - Vue:
   This folder will contain all the vue files, vuex store, vue routes related to this module.
   - Vue components will be present under Vue/pages.

     <img :src="$withBase('/images/module-vue-components-files.png')" alt="module vue components files">

   - Vue routes will be present under Vue/routes.

     <img :src="$withBase('/images/module-vue-routes-file.png')" alt="modules vue routes file">

-  - Vue store will be found under Vue/stores.
+  - Vue store will be present under Vue/stores.

     <img :src="$withBase('/images/module-vue-store-file.png')" alt="module vue store file">